-They call it a credit card; a small plastic card that allows the holder the ability to obtain goods or services before actual payment, based on the trust that payment will be made in the future.
-Some call it a life-line, some call it a handy and convenient tool, and others call it a big problem.
-Considering inflation, lowering or stagnant wages, varied unemployment, the various bubbles which are emerging and so on, red flags are starting to fly at the amount Americans have been charging.
+Yes.
+And this is only the beginning.
+They call it a credit card, a small plastic card that allows the holder the ability to obtain goods or services before actual payment, based on the trust that payment will be made in the future.
+Some call it a lifeline, some call it a handy and convenient tool, and others call it a big problem.
+Considering inflation, lowering or stagnant wages, varied unemployment, the various bubbles which are emerging, and so on, red flags are starting to fly at the amount Americans have been charging.

-Some point to consumer confidence as reason for this credit card debt spike.
-I find this unlikely considering many other economic indicators.
-Still, the question I want the answer to is exactly how many of these people have a student loan, an auto loan, a low paying full or part-time job as their primary source of income and are forced to use their credit card to pay their bills?
+Some point to consumer confidence as the reason for this credit card debt spike.
+I find this unlikely, considering many other economic indicators.
+Still, the question I want the answer to is exactly how many of these people have a student loan, an auto loan, or a low-paying full or part-time job as their primary source of income and are forced to use their credit card to pay their bills?
 Something tells me that that number might be shocking.

 Be sure to get the update by reading my article titled, “Economic and Projection Model Updates.”